sadafamininia99/zoom-clone-webrtc/README.md

   2 - npm start
 ```

+## Usage
-  3 -open on Localhost :3030
+ open on Localhost :3030

-  4 - copy meeting id from address bar and share.
+ copy meeting id from address bar and share.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.